dragonflyoss/d7y.io/versioned_docs/version-v2.1.x/operations/integrations/container-runtime/singularity/proxy.md

 ## Configure dfget daemon {#configure-dfget-daemon}

-Configure Dfdaemon yaml file, The default path in Linux is `/etc/dragonfly/dfget.yaml` in linux, The default path in Darwin is `$HOME/.dragonfly/config/dfget.yaml`, refer to [Dfdaemon](../../../../reference/configuration/dfdaemon.md).
+Configure Dfdaemon yaml file, the default path in Linux is `/etc/dragonfly/dfget.yaml`, the default path in Darwin is `$HOME/.dragonfly/config/dfget.yaml`, refer to [Dfdaemon](../../../../reference/configuration/dfdaemon.md).

 Set the `registryMirror.url` and `hijackHTTPS.hosts.regx` addresses under the configuration